 Reserve a room or rooms

-- If you have any questions about the form, or about arrangements for your event, contact email@example.com or visit the events office in Pound 208.
+- If you have any questions about the form, or about arrangements for your event, contact the Events Office at email@example.com.

 - Please note that completing the form does not constitute a reserved room.
 You will receive a confirmation from the events office once the room is scheduled.